brontide/simple_isi/README.rst

 Why would I write this when there is an official sdk?
 Because I just needed one thing and I felt like the official API was very heavyweight and lacked the finess of that some quick python could acheive.
 What started as some helper functions that I wrote quickly became a class and that spawned additional features.
+Rather than code compiled this library just does the pyth-esque job of doing what seems right and failing if not possible.

 **Standout feature**

-- iterators:  A successful call can be iterated over with `.iter_json()` and it will automatically re-call the API if needed
+- iterators:  A successful call can be iterated over with `.iter_json()` and it will automatically re-call the API if needed.
+No need to handle resume tokens.
 - session cookies:  No need to hardcode credentials this utiliy will call for credentials when needed, if needed.
 If there is a valid isisessid cookie stashed it will not prompt
 - structures as dict:  Since we're just iterative over json the values returned are all python dicts for easy manipulation.
 - Not bound to a particilar version of the platform.
 This module should work against any version of the api as long as the endpoints are not signifigantly different.
+You can have you code call a specific version of the endpoint if that is needed.
 - Python 2/3 compatible:  I'm developing in python 3 and presuming it's not a total hack job I'm patching to make sure it runs on python 2 as well.